5 Risks Manufactured Home Community Owners Might Miss

 Injuries can and do happen.
 If a tenant, guest, contractor or courier gets injured or is attacked by an animal while on the rented property of a community resident, the community operator can be held liable for the injury.

-In liability situations, it’s essential to remember that the owners of manufactured home communities are treated in the same manner as their tenants.
-This means that under the legal theory of premises liability, a manufactured home community owner or a renter can be held legally responsible for an injury, as long as it is the result of the owner’s or tenant’s negligence.
-The same theory applies to negligent acts that lead to damage to personal property.
+In liability situations, it’s essential to remember that the owners of manufactured home communities are treated like their tenants.
+Under the legal theory of premises liability, a manufactured home community owner or a renter can be held legally responsible for an injury, as long as it results from the owner’s or tenant’s negligence.
+The same theory applies to negligent acts that damage personal property.

 Additional Liability Claims

-While manufactured home communities typically hire independent contractors for maintenance and repair work, most of them also have their own employees who perform a series of tasks.
+While manufactured home communities typically hire independent contractors for maintenance and repair work, most also have their own employees who perform various tasks.

 But what happens if an employee damages one of the community homes, a tenant’s personal property, or worse, does something that leads to another person’s injury?
-In the absence of adequate manufactured home insurance, the community may need to cover all the costs pertaining to property damage and/or injuries.
+Without adequate manufactured home insurance, the community may need to cover all the costs on property damage and/or injuries.

 Personal Property